paragonie/chronicle/docs/01-setup.md

 # How to Install Chronicle

-1. Clone this repository: `git clone git@github.com:paragonie/chronicle.git`
+1. Clone this repository: `git clone https://github.com/paragonie/chronicle.git`
 2. Run `composer install`
    * If you don't have Composer, [go here for **Composer installation** instructions](https://getcomposer.org/download/).
 3. Run `bin/install.php` to generate a keypair and basic configuration file.
 4. Edit `local/settings.json` to configure your Chronicle.
 For example, you can choose a MySQL, PostgreSQL, or SQLite backend.
+See below.
 5. Run `bin/make-tables.php` to setup the database tables
 6. Configure a new virtual host for Apache/nginx/etc. to point to the `public` directory, **OR** run `composer start` to launch the built-in web server.